Collection

 -

-receive an empty, preemptive, document reference, within that collection -
+build an empty document reference within the collection -

 doc(colRef)